bcspragu/logseq-sync/README.md

 ## What's Done/Exists?

-Right now, the repo contains (in [`cmd/server`](/cmd/server)) a mostly implemented version of the Logseq API, including credentialed blob uploads, signed blob downloads, an in-memory database (for testing only, will likely write a SQLite backend as the first persistent DB), and most of the API surface at least somewhat implemented.
+Right now, the repo contains (in [`cmd/server`](/cmd/server)) a mostly implemented version of the Logseq API, including credentialed blob uploads, signed blob downloads, a SQLite database for persistence, and most of the API surface at least somewhat implemented.

 Currently, running any of this requires a modified version of the Logseq codebase ([here](https://github.com/logseq/logseq/blob/05a82a5f268fb77b01f9b8b2a454f5dc15573e70/src/main/frontend/config.cljs#L40-L41)), and [the `@logseq/rsapi` package](https://www.npmjs.com/package/@logseq/rsapi) ([here](https://github.com/logseq/rsapi/blob/18bd98cfc4d084182b534c1c72a6e473a7174b45/sync/src/sync.rs#L26-L28))